 Public defenders have been asking judges to dismiss gun possession charges on the assertion that Bruen renders the state’s 121-year-old gun permit statute unconstitutional.
 The tactic has been used in at least seven cases, four of which were unsuccessful.
 In rejecting the argument, a Manhattan Supreme Court judge wrote that “failing to seek a license before roaming the streets with a loaded firearm is not abiding by the law, and nothing in the Second Amendment requires that it be tolerated.
 The Constitution is not a suicide pact.”
 For its part, the Legal Aid Society says that lawmakers should “focus on real solutions to gun violence, which lie outside of the criminal legal system.”

 Angelo v.
-District of Columbia: On June 30, four licensed concealed carriers in Washington, D.C., filed suit in U.S. District Court to overturn the gun ban on the district’s transit system.
-The plaintiffs argue that the ban won’t pass Bruen’s history-and-tradition test.
+District of Columbia: On June 30, 2022, four licensed concealed carriers in Washington, D.C., filed suit in U.S. District Court to overturn the gun ban on the District’s transit system.
+The plaintiffs argue that the ban doesn’t pass Bruen’s history-and-tradition test.
+On September 16, D.C.
+Attorney General Karl Racine argued in a 44-page court filing that public transit is a “sensitive place” that falls outside the scope of the Second Amendment, a standard reiterated in Bruen, because it transports government workers and schoolchildren.
+Racine also provided examples of 19th-century limitations on public gun carry that could provide a historical analogue for the regulation.